connexta/revelio/README.md

 ## GraphQL Tools

-For information on graphql development tools, take a look at the [GraphQL Tools](./src/main/graphql-server) docs.
+For information on GraphQL development tools, take a look at the [GraphQL Tools](./src/main/graphql-server) docs.